-We will model proteins as networks, wherein residues represent nodes and edges represent contacts between residues.
-In this regard, the problem of identifying interior-critical residues is reduced to a problem of identifying nodes that participate in network bottlenecks (Fig. 1B).
-We will weight edges by the correlated motions of contacting residues (a strong correlation in the motion between contacting residues implies that knowing how one residue moves better enables one to predict the motion of the other, thereby suggesting a strong information flow between the two residues).
-Then, using the motion-weighted network, “communities” of nodes will be identified using the Girvan-Newman formalism.14 Finally, the betweenness of each edge is will be calculated (the betweenness of an edge the number of shortest paths between all pairs of residues that pass through that edge, with each path representing the sum of node-node ‘distances’ assigned in the weighting scheme above), and those residues that are involved in the highest-betweenness edges between pairs of interacting communities will be identified as the interior-critical residues.
+We will model proteins of interest as networks, wherein the residues represent nodes and the edges represent the contacts between residues.
+In this type of model, the problem of identifying interior-critical residues is reduced to a problem of identifying nodes that participate in network bottlenecks (Fig. 1B).
+We will weight edges according to the correlated motions of contacting residues; a strong correlation in the motion between contacting residues implies that knowing how one residue moves better enables one to predict the motion of the other, suggesting a strong information flow between the two residues.
+Then, using the motion-weighted network, we will identify “communities” of nodes using the Girvan-Newman formalism.14 Finally, we will calculate the betweenness of each edge, where the betweenness of an edge is the number of shortest paths between all pairs of residues that pass through that edge, with each path representing the sum of node-node ‘distances’ assigned in the weighting scheme above.
+Those residues that are involved in the highest-betweenness edges between pairs of interacting communities will be identified as the interior-critical residues.

-Software Tool: STRESS (STRucturally-identified ESSential residues)

-The implementations for finding both surface- and interior-critical residues will be made available to the scientific community through a new software tool, STRESS (for STRucturally-identified ESSential residues).
-Users may specify a PDB to be analyzed, and the output provided constitutes the set of identified critical residues.
-Obviating the need for long wait times, the algorithmic implementation of our software will be highly efficient, and we plan on hosting this service on the Amazon cloud.
+3. STRESS (STRucturally-identified ESSential residues): A software tool for the identification of allosteric residues: The implementations for finding both surface- and interior-critical residues will be made available to the scientific community through a new software tool, STRESS (for STRucturally-identified ESSential residues).
+This tool will allow users to specify a PDB to be analyzed, and the output provided constitutes the set of identified critical residues.
+To magnify the impact of this work and obviate the need for long wait times, we plan to host this service on the Amazon cloud and to use an extremely efficient algorithmic implementation.

-High-Throughput Identification of Alternative Conformations

-Pronounced conformational change will be an essential assumption that is integral to our framework for identifying potential allosteric residues.
-Thus, to better ensure that the proteins studied exhibit well-characterized distinct conformations, we will systematically identify instances of alternative conformations within the PDB (Fig 2).
-In brief, we will perform MSAs for thousands of SCOP domains, with each alignment consisting of sequence-similar and sequence-identical domains.
+4. High-Throughput Identification of Alternative Conformations: Our framework for identifying potential allosteric residues assumes that these proteins will experience pronounced conformational changes.
+Therefore, to better ensure that the proteins studied exhibit well-characterized distinct conformations, we will systematically identify instances of alternative conformations within the PDB (Fig. 2).
+Briefly, we will perform MSAs for thousands of SCOP domains, with each alignment consisting of sequence-similar and sequence-identical domains.
 Within each alignment, we will cluster the domains using structural similarity to determine the distinct conformational states.
 This will be accomplished through a combination of multidimensional scaling and a means of identifying the optimal K value in K-means clustering.15 We will then use information regarding protein motions to identify potential allosteric sites on the surface and within the interior.

+Impact

+The proposed work will have a great impact on the fields of physical biology, protein biology, and protein evolution.

 Figures

 References